godotengine/godot-docs/classes/class_control.rst

  .. code-tab:: csharp

-    // The snippet below assumes the child node MyButton has a StyleBoxFlat assigned.
+    // The snippet below assumes the child node "MyButton" has a StyleBoxFlat assigned.
     // Resources are shared across instances, so we need to duplicate it
     // to avoid modifying the appearance of all other buttons.
     StyleBoxFlat newStyleboxNormal = GetNode<Button>("MyButton").GetThemeStylebox("normal").Duplicate() as StyleBoxFlat;